 a. under fifty-five (55) years of age at the time of election during the Annual Business Meeting;

-b. who has occupied a faculty position in a university department of surgery and its affiliated teaching hospital, following completion of a graduated university residency training in surgery; and
+b. has occupied a faculty position in a university department of surgery and its affiliated teaching hospital, following completion of a graduated university residency training in surgery; and

 Individual exceptions to the above qualifications shall be made at the discretion of the Council.